Colleen M. Conway-Welch 2014

 Before coming to Vanderbilt, she was professor of nursing, assistant clinical professor of medicine and director of the nurse-midwifery graduate program at the University of Colorado.
 Upon her arrival at the School, she proposed new directions including implementation of many of the 1982 self-study recommendations.

-She has spear-headed many projects, including the complete renovation of Godchaux Hall and the Nursing Annex, the building of Frist Hall with the addition of two floors on First Hall planned 2009, the PhD program in 1993, and the Doctor of Nursing Practice (DNP) program in 2008.
+She spear-headed many projects, including the complete renovation of Godchaux Hall and the Nursing Annex, the building of Frist Hall, the PhD program in 1993, and the Doctor of Nursing Practice (DNP) program in 2008.
 She led the School into an extraordinary world of nursing in the 21st Century.